-Sponsored by: County Executive A Resolution amending the 2014/2015

-FitzGerald/Fiscal Officer/Office of Biennial Operating Budget for 2014 by

-Budget & Management providing for additional fiscal

-appropriations from the General Fund

-and other funding sources, for

-appropriation transfers between budget

-accounts, and for cash transfers between

-budgetary funds, in order to meet the

-budgetary needs of various County

-departments, offices, and agencies; and

-declaring the necessity that this

-Resolution become immediately
+A Resolution amending the 2014/2015 Biennial Operating Budget for 2014 by additional providing for fiscal appropriations from the General Fund and other funding sources. appropriation transfers between budget accounts, and for cash transfers between budgetary funds, in order to meet the budgetary needs of various County departments, offices, and agencies; and declaring the necessity that this Resolution become immediately effective.

-WHEREAS, on December 10, 2013, the Cuyahoga County Council adopted the Biennial Operating Budget and Capital Improvements Program for 2014/2015 (Resolution No. R2013-0229) establishing the 2014/2015 biennial budget for all County departments, offices and agencies; and effective.
+WHEREAS, on December 10, 2013, the Cuyahoga County Council adopted the Biennial Operating Budget and Capital Improvements Program for 2014/2015 (Resolution No. R2013-0229) establishing the 2014/2015 biennial budget for all County departments, offices and agencies; and